jyhi/www/projects.md

 This is a page showcasing projects I have worked on, is working on, or plan to work on.
 I give brief introductions to, technologies I use in, concepts involved in, and personal thoughts on the projects.
 I usually think too much when creating projects, and most of the time people just don't understand what I think.
 This time, I try to write them down.

-**Note:** I'm still working on this page, so information is not complete yet.
+**Note:** I'm still working on this page, so the information is not complete yet.

 - Table of Contents
 {:toc}